 Fly to Figari-Sud Corse Airport, a 40-minute drive from the hotel.
 There are weekly direct flights from the UK; alternatively, catch a connection at Nice or Marseilles.
 Smith24 are on hand day and night to book your flights, car rentals and anything else.

-You’ll need your own set of wheels to properly explore the Corsican coast and maquis-covered mountains.
+You’ll need your own set of wheels to properly explore the Corsican coast, the maquis-covered mountains and Bonifacio.
 Our Smith24 team can arrange a rental car for you to pick up at the airport.
 There’s free valet parking at the hotel.